 Further information on communications issues surrounding wind farms can be found in the following articles:

 - Refresher Course in Wind Farms and Point-to-Point Telecoms Issues – Part 1

 - What is a Fresnel zone

 - Wind turbine terrestrial television interference

-In part three of this series, we will take a step back and provide you with a photographic encyclopaedia of the relevant point-to-point communications infrastructure to help you identify the different types.
+Click here to read the next article in this series, which will provide you with a photographic encyclopaedia of the relevant point-to-point communications infrastructure to help you identify the different types.

 About Pager Power